michaelqmaguire/michaelqmaguire.github.io/_posts/2021-05-07-calculatingDaysDifference.md

 - Use `IF-THEN` processing to minimize notes in the log and only compute the days difference metric on those records that have values.
 - Use `INTCK` to calculate the number of days between the patient's current record's date and the last date.
 - Make your decision as to what you need to do!

-Do you not have a SAS license?
-No problem!
-SAS is freely available [here](https://welcome.oda.sas.com/home).
-You will need to create an account.

 Also, here are some additional resources that may be helpful if you want to truly understand what is going on underneath the hood.